docksal/docksal/docs/behat.md

 ## Behat (selenium2-driver) - using VNC

 If you use Selenium with a browser in a container, you can receive test screenshots but you cannot see the browser itself.
 Sometimes it is very useful to watch tests running in the browser (e.g. when you are creating a new test and want to see how it performs).
-In such cases [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) can be used.
+In such cases, [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) can be used.

-1. Install VNC client on your computer (there are many version for all platforms).
+1. Install VNC client on your computer (there are many versions for all platforms).
-2. Update `docker-compose.yml` file in your project folder:
+2. Update the `docker-compose.yml` file in your project folder:

 ```yml
 # selenium2 node